Stryker Rejuvenate & ABG II Modular Hip Implants

 In addition, Stryker issued guidance to surgeons who had implanted the Rejuvenate and ABG II hips on how to monitor their patients for problems.
-Stryker recommended surgeons consider clinical examination such as blood work and cross section imaging regardless of whether a patient is experiencing pain or swelling.
+Stryker recommended surgeons consider clinical examination, such as bloodwork and cross-section imaging, regardless of whether a patient is experiencing pain or swelling.
 Stryker also recommends repeat follow-up examination even if there were no problems discovered at the initial exam.
-You can read more about Stryker's recommendation on their website.